20jam/php-oop/readme.md

 without the need to first create an object out of the class.
 They are used mainly as utilities.
 The following are the main use cases for them:

-- as counters, to save the last value that has been assigned to them.
+- As counters, to save the last value that has been assigned to them.
 For example, the method `add1ToCars()` adds 1 to the `$numberOfCars` property each time they are invoked.

-- As utlities for the main classes.
+- As utilities for the main classes.
 Utility methods can perform all kinds of tasks, such as: conversion between measurement systems (kilograms to pounds), data encryption, sanitation, and any other task that is not more than a service for the main classes.
 The example given below is of a static method